 Corelan® Exploit Development

 Corelan's world-renowned "Exploit development for Windows" classes are a unique learning experience, compiling years of rich hands-on experience into meticulously designed courses.
-The "bootcamp" focuses on stack-based exploitation, and the "advanced" course dives deep into the fascinating world of the windows heap exploitation and memory leaks.
+The "Bootcamp" focuses on stack-based exploitation now 100% Windows 10 based which contains intro to x64 stack-based exploitation, and the "Advanced" course dives deep into the fascinating world of the windows heap exploitation and memory leaks now Windows 7 & 10 Heap and contains intro to x64 stack and heap exploitation.
 These courses cover topics that others don't teach, share private research and practical tips & tricks to become better at writing exploits for the Windows platform, and aims at inspiring you how to perform research by yourself.

 Applied Data Science for Cyber Security